On this page are 8 links.

-Before completing this form you must have or obtain insurance that fully covers urgent and emergency care at medical facilities in the Twin Cities, Minneapolis and Saint Paul, Minnesota. ("Urgent care" and "emergency care" are defined terms in healthcare policies, which distinguish the care from "routine care", which can wait until your child gets home.)
+Before completing this form you must have or obtain insurance that fully covers urgent and emergency care at medical facilities in Massachusetts near Mount Holyoke College. ("Urgent care" and "emergency care" are defined terms in healthcare policies, which distinguish the care from "routine care", which can wait until your child gets home.)

 Coverage should be effective until August 1 and must also cover any hospitalization extending beyond August 1.

-This form also has spaces to list allergies and other special conditions.
+This form also has spaces to list allergies, medications taken, and other special conditions.

 For instance, this is your opportunity to tell us about diet restrictions,